towerhouse/Healthmeasures/README.md

 - Include the autoloader.
 - If you want to run test-creation.php quickly put the whole project into your local server and run test/quick.php it will show you what you want to see.
+- Declare the storage you want to use on config/database.php
+- If you're using this package inside a laravel or lumen project you don´t need the .env but you do need the previous step.